Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 z_train_p, z_test_p = z[train], z[test]
 ```

-Now, we define our GLM using the `GeneralizedLinearRegressor` class from `quantcore.glm`.
+Now, we define our GLM using the `GeneralizedLinearRegressor` class from `glum`.

 - `family='poisson'`: creates a Poisson regressor
 - `alpha_search=True`: tells the GLM to search along the regularization path for the best alpha
 - `l1_ratio = 1` tells the GLM to only use l1 penalty (not l2). `l1_ratio` is the elastic net mixing parameter.
 For ``l1_ratio = 0``, the penalty is an L2 penalty. ``For l1_ratio = 1``, it is an L1 penalty.
 For ``0 < l1_ratio < 1``, the penalty is a combination of L1 and L2.

-See the `GeneralizedLinearRegressor` class [API documentation](https://docs.dev.***REMOVED***/***REMOVED***/Quantco/quantcore.glm/latest/api/modules.html) for more details.
+See the `GeneralizedLinearRegressor` class [API documentation](https://docs.dev.***REMOVED***/***REMOVED***/Quantco/glum/latest/api/modules.html) for more details.

-*Note*: `quantcore.glm` also supported a cross validation model GeneralizedLinearRegressorCV.
+*Note*: `glum` also supported a cross validation model GeneralizedLinearRegressorCV.
 However, because cross validation requires fitting many models, it is much slower and we don’t demonstrate it in this tutorial.

 ```python
 f_glm1 = GeneralizedLinearRegressor(family='poisson', alpha_search=True, l1_ratio=1, fit_intercept=True)